 Abigail Is In the Know

 Abigail was not the kind of woman who had her head buried in the sand.
-Even though David was famous because of his military victories for King Saul, information did not flow as freely back then as it did today.
+Even though David was famous because of his military victories for King Saul, information did not flow as freely back then as it does today.
 We know that Nabal did not think highly of David so he is unlikely to have passed on any favorable news about David to Abigail.
 And yet she seemed to know some very key pieces of information.

 Verse 28b For the LORD will certainly make my lord a sure house, because my lord is fighting the battles of the LORD, and evil shall not be found in you so long as you live.